NRPonugoti/Java-Microservices/README.md

 ✅ Integrates well with Spring Boot and Spring Cloud

-Step1 :  go to Microservices A and Add the following dependency to your `pom.xml` file.
+Step1 :  go to Microservices A (inventory-service)and Add the following dependency to your `pom.xml` file.
 ```xml
 <dependency>
     <groupId>org.springframework.cloud</groupId>